 $51 Million for a Quadriplegic whose Seatbelt Malfunctioned

-John earned a $51 million jury verdict for Fred W., a former U.S. Marine who was ejected from his car and instantly paralyzed when his seatbelt malfunctioned in a crash.
-Fred was leaving the night shift at CSX, a railroad company, when another employee (who had also worked all night) fell asleep at the wheel, ran a red light, and T-boned Fred’s General Motors truck.
+John earned a $51 million jury verdict for a former U.S. Marine who was ejected from his car and instantly paralyzed when his seatbelt malfunctioned in a crash.
+Fred was driving home from the night shift at CSX, a railroad company, when another driver fell asleep at the wheel, ran a red light, and T-boned Fred’s General Motors truck.

-He became a quadriplegic and required round-the-clock care, which took a huge toll on his wife and six children.
+Fred became a quadriplegic and required round-the-clock care, which took an emotional, physical, and financial toll on his wife and six children.

 At the scene of the accident, the police marked Fred as “unbelted,” but he was sure that he had buckled himself in.
-John launched an investigation and discovered that GM knew their seatbelts could unlatch if their cars were hit in a certain way.
+John launched an investigation and discovered that GM seatbelts could unlatch if they were hit in a certain way.

-John also tracked down an eye witness who remembered seeing Fred’s seat belt hanging out of the window after the crash, which wouldn’t have been possible had the seatbelt been unbuckled.
-John successfully built a case against GM, CSX, and the other driver and exposed the facts to a jury that then awarded Fred $51 million.
+John also tracked down an eyewitness who remembered seeing Fred’s seat belt hanging out of the window after the crash, which wouldn’t have been possible had the seatbelt been unbuckled.

 $7 Million for a Motorcyclist Who Was Sold a Fraudulent Helmet

 John represented a motorcyclist who missed a jump in a professional dirt bike race and crushed his skull, resulting in a severe brain injury.